Where to Taste: Pubs, Bars and Taverns

 This is the newer branch of the Brooklyn Waterfront.
 It has an excellent and frequently-changing selection of microbrews and top-quality imports on tap, including a selection of locally-brewed beers.
 The food is fine, generously-portioned, and decently priced.
 When you order a burger rare, they cook it rare.
 Try their house hot sauce.

-- Wechsler's Currywurst Bratwurst — 120 First Ave
+- Wechsler's Currywurst Bratwurst — 120 First Ave (Manhattan)

 at E. 7th